 Some writers have gone so far as to put most of the blame for the economic downturn on Gen-X shoulders: Greg Smith, a senior executive at Goldman Sachs, blamed the meltdown of the financial industry to the toxic Generation-X culture that was prevalent at Goldman.

-According to this article published in US News, Generation X was most to blame for the meltdown of the real estate market.
+An article published in US News similarly argued that Generation X was most to blame for the meltdown of the real estate market.

 The largest percentage of households in foreclosure belonged to those in Generation X—in particular, Gen-Xers who had high average household income ($59,500) and years of education (14.8 years).
 It seems counter intuitive that a well-educated and affluent group of families would lead the foreclosure charge.
 Yet this group of households made up more than one in 10 foreclosures.
 How do affluent families end up in foreclosure?

-Whether these claims are entirely accurate, everyone seems to agree on one thing: To Gen-X, Boomers and Millennials are incomprehensible, and seem to waste time on things that don't further one's self-interest or one's career.
+Whether these claims are entirely accurate, everyone seems to agree on one thing: To Gen-X, Boomers and Millennials are incomprehensible in large part because they seem to waste time on things that don't further one's self-interest or one's career.
 But Boomers and Millennials seem to understand each other just fine.
 We want the world to be a better place when we leave it than it was when we arrived.
 Gen-X needs to keep that in mind in order to understand what makes us tick.